stanbrub/benchmark/docs/CollectedResults.md

 - java.max.memory: Maximum amount of memory the application is allowed to use
 - python.version: The version of python used in the Deephaven Engine
 - deephaven.version: The version of Deephaven tested against (client and server may be different)
+- docker.image.digest: The digest sha of Deephaven image tested against, when available
+- docker.image.revision: The deephaven-core source commit tested against, when available

 ### Example benchmark-platform.csv